 Brette's Answer: Some courts will grant a divorce and reserve the property division to be determined at a later date.
 One concern can be that you no longer have the leverage of holding up the divorce to get what you want.

 Question: We went to mediation and agreed on a decree.
 In the papers, it states that he would get the decree drawn up by his attorney within 3 weeks.
 It has now been over 2 months.
-Is there anything I can do to enforce that he holds up to what the agreed decree should be when we went to mediation?
+Is there anything I can do?

 Brette's Answer: You should talk to your attorney.
 Often filing court documents to get the divorce going will jumpstart things.